psibi/mtl-bench/README.md

 # mtl-bench

-Tring out the mtl and baseline benchmarks stated in [Alexis King's talk](https://www.youtube.com/watch?v=0jI-AlWEwYI "Alexis King's talk").
+Trying out the mtl and baseline benchmarks stated in [Alexis King's talk](https://www.youtube.com/watch?v=0jI-AlWEwYI "Alexis King's talk").
 This is the result I get: